Dmitri Alperovitch: Silverado Policy Accelerator

 In February 2020, Alperovitch left CrowdStrike to launch the Silverado Policy Accelerator, a nonprofit focused on solving policy challenges connected to great power competition between the U.S. and its adversaries.
-The organization focuses in particular on policy issues related to cybersecurity, international trade and industrial security, and economic and environmental security.
+The organization focuses in particular on policy issues related to military strategy, cybersecurity, international trade and industrial security, and economic and energy security.
 Silverado Policy Accelerator launched in March 2021 with Alperovitch as its executive chairman.

 In December 2021, Alperovitch correctly predicted the 2022 Russian invasion of Ukraine, which began in February 2022.
+Alperovitch, who is a strong critic of Russia's leader Vladimir Putin, said: "For Putin, it's really not about whether he can capture a village and keep it occupied.
+His determination from day one has been to control Ukraine, to prevent Ukraine from being part of the Western alliance."

-On November 11, 2022, he was personally sanctioned by Ministry of Foreign Affairs (Russia) and banned from entry to Russia, along with David Petraeus, James Stavridis and Ian Bremmer.
+On November 11, 2022, he was personally sanctioned by the Ministry of Foreign Affairs (Russia) and banned from entry to Russia, along with David Petraeus, James Stavridis and Ian Bremmer.

+In December 2024, along with Cold War historian Sergey Radchenko, Alperovitch proposed that the incoming Trump administration try to pry North Korea away from the emerging Russia-China-Iran axis and attempt to negotiate a peace deal that does not demand full denuclearization but instead prioritizes nonproliferation, moratorium on nuclear tests, end to provocative missile launches and termination of cyber attacks against the West.

 U.S. Government

-Alperovitch is an inaugural member of the Cyber Safety Review Board, an independent U.S. government board setup by Presidential Executive Order in 2021 with responsibility for cybersecurity incident investigations.
+Alperovitch is an inaugural member of the Cyber Safety Review Board, an independent U.S. government board set up by Presidential Executive Order in 2021 with responsibility for cybersecurity incident investigations.

+In 2023, he was the Deputy Chair of the Cyber Safety Review Board's review of Microsoft Exchange Online intrusion by Storm-0558, a Chinese government-affiliated group of hackers.
+The review discovered that Storm-0558 broke into Microsoft's corporate network and stole a cryptographic key used for signing authentication tokens for accessing customer email accounts.
+It then used that key to forge tokens to access Microsoft Exchange Online mailboxes of 22 organizations and over 500 individuals around the world, including the email accounts of then Commerce Secretary Gina Raimondo, United States Ambassador to China R. Nicholas Burns, and Congressman Don Bacon.

 In March 2022, he was appointed a member of Homeland Security Advisory Council.

 Alperovitch has also served as a Special Advisor to the Department of Defense.

-Board Memberships
+Board memberships

-Alperovitch is the chairman of the board of directors of Automox, a cloud-based IT operations company and a board member of Dragos, a company that provides cybersecurity solutions for industrial controls systems.
+Alperovitch is the chairman of the board of directors of Automox, a cloud-based IT operations company, a board member of Dragos, a company that provides cybersecurity solutions for industrial controls systems, and a board observer for Sublime Security, an email security company.